tillbiskup/evedata/docs/architecture.rst

 What may be in here:

 * mapping different versions of eveH5 files to the entities
+* mapping timestamps to position counts
-* Converting MPSKIP scans into average detector channel with adaptive number of recorded points
+* Converting MPSKIP scans into average detector channel with adaptive number of recorded points (?)

 version_mapping module